OctopusDeploy/blog/blog/2022-01/jenkins-dynamic-build-agents/index.md

 ### Step 5: Get final information and set up the Jenkins plugin

-Now we can set up the plugin in Jenkins.
+Now you can set up the plugin in Jenkins.
 Return to Jenkins in your web browser:

 1. Click **Manage Jenkins** from the menu.
 1. Click **Manage Nodes and Clouds**.